 - Individuality e.g. the individual likes to wear brightly-coloured clothes

 - Independence e.g. the individual only needs help with washing their hair if they ask

 - Privacy e.g. sometimes the individual likes to spend time alone in their bedroom without being disturbed

 - Partnership e.g. the individual would like their family to collaborate on their care plan

 - Choice e.g. although the individual makes a weekly menu planner, sometimes they like to change it on the day

 - Dignity e.g. the individual prefers to be addressed by her title of Dr

 - Respect e.g. staff are to respect the individual’s right to view (legal) pornography

-- Rights e.g. if the individual is not happy with the service, staff are to make them aware of their rights using the complaints policy and procedure
+- Rights e.g. if the individual is not happy with the service, staff are to make them aware of their right to use the complaints policy and procedure